artback/edamamWrapper/README.md

 ```

 Get recipes from url.
-Can be used in  conjunction with GetURL() for example to send custom querys not yet supported by wrapper.
+Can be used in  conjunction with GetURL() for example to send custom query not yet supported by wrapper.
 ```
 func GetFoods(url string, client network.GetClient) (*Response, error)
 ```